Getting started accessing the HTTP Archive with BigQuery

 So, now you have access!
 But what do you have access to?

 In order to understand what each of these tables contain, you can click on the table name and view the details.
-For example, if you expand the summary_pages
+For example, if you expand the crawl

 HAR Tables